-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce tification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) partici opportunity clause; pated in a previous contract or subcontract subject to the equal OR (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports under the applicable filing requirements, Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Propose (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EE 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, qualifies for an exempted status under 41 C.F.R. §60-1.5.
-ERTIFY that the above Certification and with this project. n will be e made part of any Subcontract Agreement, or other Executed on (Officer/PROPOSER) Compan y: Address :
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) particle opportunity clause; ipated in a previous contract or subcontract subject to the equal OR ne Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): (CLAIM / DO NOT CLAIM) ex emption total of l pective Prime Contractor submitting this Proposal, from the submission of the Standard Form 100 (EEO-ess than fifty (50) employees under C.F.R. §60-1.7, or F.R. §60-1.5.
+ERTIFY that the above Certification yed with this project. n will be e made part of any Subcontract Agreement, or other Executed on Signed: Title: (Officer/PROPOSER) Compan y: Address :